cloudera/CML_AMP_Intelligent-QA-Chatbot-with-NiFi-Pinecone-and-Llama2/README.md

 # CDF to CML with LLama2 model
-This AMP contains the files to host an Open Source Llama2-based model and an accompanying UI and API.
+Leverage the Llama2 model for creating a UI or API derived from your own knowledge base, scraped from your organization's website.
+This AMP contains the files to host an open source Llama2-based model and an accompanying UI or API.
 This AMP enables organizations to deploy a custom chatbot, currated to data scraped from a website (or websites) sitemap(s) using CDF (NiFi).

 ![](/assets/catalog-entry.png)